MAJigsaw77/extension-androidtools/README.md

 ### Usage

-Read code to find cool things, I can't write all of them here XD.
+Read code to find cool things, I can't write all of them here :trollface:.